Social Media Management for Small Businesses

 Takeaways

 Social media management is more than just creating and scheduling posts.
 It is also about identifying lucrative opportunities and bridging the gap between the target audience and the seller.
-With this in mind, your social media management plan should include tasks that allow for all of this to happen.
+With this in mind, your social media management plan should include tasks that allow all this to happen.
 For instance, daily monitoring of your followers and active social listening should play a huge part in your social management strategy.

 Author Bio: